 My go-to looks are often two or three shade combinations with Lula and Isabel blended into my crease and one of the shimmers all over the eyelid.

 Despite my love for blue eyeshadows, I don’t often wear them in my adult life.
 Therefore, using Claudia will be difficult.
-In the year that I’ve owned this palette, I’ve only ever swatched that shade.
-Similarly, I love to wear neutral green colors such as Bronx, but I find that I reach for my L’Oreal Color Riche single in Green Promenade instead.
+In fact, in the year that I’ve owned this palette, I’ve only ever swatched that shade.
+Similarly, I love to wear neutral green colors such as Bronx.
+However, I find that I reach for my L’Oreal Color Riche single in Green Promenade instead.

-Additionally, the past six months or so I haven’t wanted to wake up early enough to wear makeup (and when I do, I will apply base products rather than eyeshadow).
+Additionally, the past six months or so I haven’t wanted to wake up early enough to wear makeup.
+Work has been wearing me down.
+However, when I do find time to wear makeup, I will typically apply base products rather than eyeshadow.
 To finish this palette, I need to start wearing makeup 5-6 days a week, rather than 1-2 days.